See, Learn, Assist: Safe and Self-Paced Robotic Rehabilitation via Video-Based Learning from Demonstration: Experimental Validation

 \section{Experimental Validation}

 To evaluate the efficacy and safety, we conduct a set of experiments using the hardware setup shown in Fig.~\ref{fig:setup}.
 The system comprises a UR5e cobot, a Robotiq Hand-E gripper, and two D435 RGB-D cameras: a tripod-mounted camera to record the expert demonstration, and a wrist-mounted camera (on the UR5e) to observe the patient during execution.
 Additionally, the patient wears a custom 3D-printed wrist handle to provide a grasping interface for the robot with two ArUco markers for fine position estimation of the grasping point.
+We assume that the maximum applied interaction force does not exceed $40$~N.

 First, we validate the spatial accuracy and anatomical scaling across different subjects of the vision-based LfD pipeline.
 Secondly, we evaluate the system's dynamic control capabilities, specifically the enforcement of the virtual tunnel and the effort-based temporal dilation.
 Finally, we test the GMR-based safety reversibility mechanism.
 All experiments received institutional ethics approval, and trials were supervised by a researcher.
 Both the participant and the researcher had access to an emergency stop button to halt the robot's operation at any time.